aidanastridge/wheres-willow/README.md

 # 🔎 Wheres Willow?

-#### Do no hesitate in changing the parameters; This dataset simulator is easily changed!
+#### Do no hesitate in changing the parameters; This dataset simulator is easily edited!

 ## Why?